daxh/MadTest02/README.md

     2. **RecycleView with infinite scrolling in Rx-style** is based on **RecycleView with infinite scrolling** but everything what is possible was replaced with Rx-chains, some optionals added, Stream API used to parse data.

+7. **Generic Adapter**

+    The idea is to create the adapter that allows to display any type of item without need of inheritance, and also provides a way to define behavior and operations over original dataset on the flight.

+    1. **RecycleView with generic adapter** in general based on **simple implementation of RecyclerView** with some tweeks and improvements to provide features described right above.